CarlosArleo/DNI_v4.0_Replication_Package/README.md

 ### If your API project cannot access `gemini-2.0-flash`

 Some newly-created Google Cloud projects are locked out of the 2.0 generation and will return `404 NOT_FOUND` on the first call.
 In that case, edit `MODEL_NAME` in `replicate_uniqueness.py` to `gemini-2.5-flash` and rerun.
 The script will work, but the tolerance band widens — see §5 Run 2 for the expected numbers.
-The key provided to UKRI reviewers is scoped to a project that has `gemini-2.0-flash` access, so this step should not be required when using the provided key.
+The key provided to reviewers is scoped to a project that has `gemini-2.0-flash` access, so this step should not be required when using the provided key.

 ## 4. What the sensor does